bradfrost/atomic-design/chapter-4.md

 Here's the thing: I've never had a computer science class in my life, and I spent my high school career hanging out in the art room.
 Suffice it to say those requests made me extremely uncomfortable.

 There's a fundamental misunderstanding that all coding is ultra-geeky programming, which simply isn't the case.
 HTML is not a programming language.
 CSS is not a programming language.
 But **because HTML and CSS are still technically code, front-end development is often put in the same bucket as Python, Java, PHP, Ruby, C++, and other programming languages**.
+This misunderstanding tends to give many front-end developers, myself included, a severe identity crisis.

 Organizationally, there is often a massive divide between designers and developers (or "marketing" and "IT", or "creative" and "engineering", or some other divisive labels).
 Designers and developers often sit on different floors, in different buildings altogether, in different cities, and sometimes even in different countries in different continents.
 While some of this organizational separation may be justified, **creating a division between designers and front-end developers is an absolutely terrible idea**.